dita-semia/org.dita-semia.postprocessing/README.md

 ## Parameters (ant properties):
 - **dita-semia.pdf.outputfile.xsl**

   Absolute path to the xsl script returning the PDF filename as text.
 The input to the script is the merged dita map file.
-Make sure to the output mode to text.
+Make sure to set the output mode to text.
-  If this parameter is not set or the returned string is empty the PDF filename will no be changed.
+  If this parameter is not set or the returned string is empty the PDF filename will not be changed.

 - **dita-semia.postprocessing.zip**